 Wholesale Transmission Services Charges (“WTSC”): Those charges calculated pursuant to Attachment H of the OATT, incurred or declared overdue by a Transmission Owner pursuant to Section 26.11.2 of Attachment K to the ISO Services Tariff, after the effective date of these revisions; provided, however, that these provisions will not apply to pre-petition bankruptcy debts for a company that is currently in bankruptcy.

-Wind Energy Forecast: The ISO’s forecast of Energy that is expected to be supplied over a specified interval of time by an Intermittent Power Resource that depends on wind as its fuel and which is used in ISO’s Energy market commitment and dispatch.
-The Wind Energy Forecast does not include a forecast of Energy for Intermittent Power Resources depending on wind as its fuel that participate in a DER Aggregation.
+Wind and Solar Energy Forecast: As defined in the ISO Services Tariff.

+Wind and Solar Output Limit: As defined in the ISO Services Tariff.

 Withdrawal Billing Units: A Transmission Customer’s Actual Energy Withdrawals (for all internal withdrawals) or Scheduled Energy Withdrawals (for all Export Energy withdrawals), including withdrawals for Wheels Through.